DAmesberger/sc-im.nvim/README.md

-# sc-im.vim - Neovim Plugin for sc-im Integration
+# sc-im.nvim - Edit Markdown tables in sc-im

-`sc-im.vim` is a Neovim plugin designed to seamlessly integrate `sc-im`, a terminal spreadsheet program to edit Markdown tables.
-It allows users to edit and insert `sc-im` tables directly within Neovim, enhancing the editing experience for Markdown files or other documents where `sc-im` tables are used.
+`sc-im.nvim` is a Neovim plugin designed to seamlessly integrate `sc-im`, a terminal spreadsheet program, to edit Markdown tables.
+Its core feature is that it can generate and link the native sc file to the Markdown table.
+That allows to retain formatting and formulas upon reopening (see Options).

 ![table editing](./table.svg)
 ## Features